 Members share valuable info and insights every week

-Presented every Wednesday from noon to 1 pm EST, each webinar features a presenter from the public or private sector sharing details of a successful project, innovative ideas, or new practices.
-Webinars are moderated and include a short Q&A at the close.
-A Digital Health Canada member benefit, webinars are occasionally open to the public.
+Listen and learn every Wednesday from noon to 1pm EST. Each webinar features a presenter from the public or private sector sharing details of a successful project, innovative idea, or new practice.
+Webinar Wednesdays are a free Digital Health Canada member benefit occasionally open to the public.
 Webinar Wednesday attendance counts toward earning CEUs!

 Digital Health Canada Members can download and review past webinars here.
 Downloads are free for Digital Health Canada Members.
 Non-members: join Digital Health Canada and download any of these past webinars for free.Dovetale Varying Perspectives, Rapid HIS Implementation in an Academic Teaching Hospital